 As long as nothing bad has happened during your brief time together, there is no reason to keep pretending that they don’t exist; It can be tempting to just ignore your ex when they contact you but don’t.

 It may take some time but give yourself at least a few weeks before deciding that being friends isn’t right.

 This way, if it turns out it wasn’t meant to be, after all, it will have been for a reason and not because of mistakes on your part.

 Plus, in case there is something wrong between you two make sure that after a few weeks apart you are able to re-establish contact properly instead of running from things or ignoring their messages or calls altogether.

 When everything goes well, continue doing what worked for months prior – keep in touch regularly and meet up frequently but don’t see each other very often and never do anything beyond normal friend behavior.

-6. Don’t asking too many personal questions about their life:
+6. Don’t ask too many personal questions about their life:

 7. Don’t ignore their feelings:

-If a misunderstanding happened, apologise even if it wasn’t really your fault; just being close can be scary at times and knowing that they are cared for can sometimes be more than enough.
+If a misunderstanding happened, apologize even if it wasn’t really your fault; just being close can be scary at times, and knowing that they are cared for can sometimes be more than enough.

 Make them feel important even if deep down they know it isn’t entirely true; after all, friendship is a give-and-take game so if things don’t turn out exactly as expected try doing something nice for them instead.